trustworthyml-ai/trustworthyml-ai.github.io/docs/index.md

 Our comprehensive course covers the fundamental concepts, state-of-the-art techniques, and practical implementations of trustworthy ML systems.
 Whether you're a student, researcher, or practitioner, you'll find valuable resources here.

-!!! info "Fall 2024 Course"
+!!! info "Fall 2025 Course"
-    The Trustworthy ML course is being offered in Fall 2024.
-Check out the [syllabus](course/syllabus.md) for detailed information about topics, schedule, and assignments.
+    The Trustworthy ML course is being offered in Fall 2025 at UCLA Extension.
+Check out the [syllabus](course/syllabus.md) for detailed information about topics, schedule, and assignments, or [enroll directly](https://www.uclaextension.edu/computer-science/machine-learning-ai/course/trustworthy-machine-learning-com-sci-x-45044#:~:text=This%20course%20provides%20a%20comprehensive,theoretical%20understanding%20and%20practical%20implementation%E2%80%A6).

 ## Quick Navigation